Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 \subsection{Predictive analysis}

 It is important to note that the methodology developed above is primarily used to forecast the match outcome after every time-point.
-We explain this within-game forecasting technique in this subsection.

-Consider that the model needs to be trained on the dataset $\mathcal{S}_{tr}$, and let the test dataset be $\mathcal{S}_{te}$, with $\abs{\mathcal{S}_{te}}=m$.
+To explain this within-game forecasting technique, consider that the model needs to be trained on the dataset $\mathcal{S}_{tr}$, and let the test dataset be $\mathcal{S}_{te}$, with $\abs{\mathcal{S}_{te}}=m$.
 We shall compare the evaluation metrics (to be elaborated below) for our model as well as for other potential models (discussed later) using the test data.
 Suppose, we wish to obtain the in-game predictions for the $i^{th}$ match in $\mathcal{S}_{te}$.
 We shall compute this as a function of $t\in \Gamma$.
 We know that data are recorded on various events such as goals, corners, cards etc., which take place every single minute.
 This renders a minute-by-minute record of events which have occurred till time $t$.
 Following the same notations as before, for the training data, let the set of covariates after time $t$ be denoted as $\bm{\M}$, and the entire training data as $\mathcal{D} = \{\bm{\M},\textbf{y},\Pi\}$.
 Our aim is to implement the proposed model on $\mathcal{D}$ to predict the outcome of the $i^{th}$ match in $\mathcal{S}_{te}$, after $t$ minutes have passed in the match.
-Let us use $\hat{\Pi}_i^{(t)}$ to denote the estimated latent variable in this regard, and define the vector $\hat{\Pi}^{(t)} = [\hat{\Pi}_1^{(t)},\dots,\hat{\Pi}_m^{(t)}]'$ which furnishes the forecasts for all matches in the test dataset at time $t \in \Gamma$.
+Let us use $\hat{\Pi}_i^{(t)}$ to denote the estimated latent variable in this regard, and define the vector $\hat{\Pi}^{(t)} = [\hat{\Pi}_1^{(t)},\dots,\hat{\Pi}_m^{(t)}]^{\top}$ which furnishes the forecasts for all matches in the test dataset at time $t \in \Gamma$.

-As a general notation, let the set of covariates corresponding to the test set be $\bm{\M_*}$.
-Then, $\hat{\Pi}^{(t)}$ can be obtained from the posterior predictive distribution that estimates the probabilistic structure of the outcome variable given a new set of covariates.
+Let us use the general notation $\bm{\M_*} = [\bm{\M_{1*}},\dots,\bm{\M_{(p+2Kt)*}}]^{\top}$ to denote the set of covariates corresponding to the test set.
+Then, $\hat{\Pi}^{(t)}_i$ can be obtained from the posterior predictive distribution that estimates the probabilistic structure of the outcome variable given a new set of covariates.
 It incorporates the variability in the parameters by weighting the likelihood of $\hat{\Pi}^{(t)}$ by the posterior distribution of the parameters.
 For our model, we can write